fquirin/speech-recognition-experiments/README.md

 - [Whisper CT2](whisper-ct2) - An efficient and fast CTranslate2 port of Whisper
 - [Sherpa ncnn](sherpa-ncnn) - Next-gen Kaldi implementation for streaming ASR
 - [Nvidia NeMo](nvidia-nemo) - A toolkit for various end-to-end ASR models and languages
-- Next on test roadmap: Facebook's wav2letter

-Great engines already included in SEPIA (and therefore not tested here):
-- [Vosk](https://github.com/alphacep/vosk-api) - Fast, small, accurate, easy to customizable LMs.
+- [Vosk](vosk) - Fast, small, accurate (for clear audio), easy to customize.
 Works with classic Kaldi models.
+One of the core engines of SEPIA STT Server.

+Other great engines already included in SEPIA:
 - [Coqui STT](https://github.com/coqui-ai/STT) - Successor of Mozilla's Deep Speech project.
 End-to-end ASR with CTC decoder and "optional" LMs.

 ## Installation